IS invades monastery, steals ‘everything’ from Iraqi Christians

 ISIS demands Christians convert to Islam, pay a fine or face “death by the sword.”

-On Friday, the Al Qaeda splinter group IS issued an ultimatum to Iraqi Christians living in Mosul.
+On Friday, the a militant Sunni Islamist multinational organization founded in 1988 splinter group IS issued an ultimatum to Iraqi Christians living in Mosul.
 They said by Saturday July 19 at noon (Iraqi time) they must convert to Islam, pay a fine or face “death by the sword.”